Measuring R\'enyi entropy with an Echo Protocol: Efficient Protocol for Measuring R enyi Entropy

-We begin by proposing a protocol for measuring the projected LE defined in Eq.~\eqref{LE_projeted_def}.
-As discussed, expressing quantum purity as the projected LE requires two copies of subsystem $B$.
+We begin by proposing a protocol for measuring the basis-resolved ETP defined in Eq.~\eqref{LE_projeted_def}.
+As discussed, expressing quantum purity as the basis-resolved ETP requires two copies of subsystem $B$.
 For practical implementation, we assume $A$ is larger than $B$ and consider a qubit-based system where $A(B)$ consists of $N_A(N_B)$ qubits.
 Here, for simplicity, we choose $N_B=1$ as an example (although $N_B$ can generally be much larger than $1$).
 For clarity, we set the initial states as $ |\psi_0\rangle_A = |+1, +1, \dots, +1\rangle_A $ for subsystem $ A $ and $ |B_0\rangle_B = |+1\rangle_B $ for subsystem $ B $ in the $ \hat{\sigma}_z $ basis.

 Initially, we set $N_{(|m_1\rangle, |m_2\rangle)} = 0$ for all $m_1, m_2$, where $m_1 (m_2)$ ($m_1,m_2 = 1$, $2$, $\dots$, \\$D_B=2^{N_B}$) denotes the label of the $\hat{\sigma}_z$ measurement outcomes for subsystems $B_1$ and $B_2$, respectively.
 Here, $|-1\rangle$ corresponds to $|m = 1\rangle$ and $|+1\rangle$ corresponds to $|m = 2\rangle$.
 We initialize $N_{\text{count}} = 0$, $N_{\text{not}} = 0$, and $m_1 = 1$.
-The proposed protocol for measuring the projected LE $M(t, m_1, m_2)$, as defined in Eq.~\eqref{LE_projeted_def}, consists of the following steps:
+The proposed protocol for measuring the basis-resolved ETP $M(t, m_1, m_2)$, as defined in Eq.~\eqref{LE_projeted_def}, consists of the following steps:

 \begin{enumerate}

 \item Prepare the initial state of subsystem $A$ as $|+1,+1,\ldots,+1\rangle_A$, and the initial state of subsystems $B_1$ as $|m=m_1\rangle_{B_1}$ and $B_2$ as $|B_0\rangle=|+1\rangle_{B_2}$.